MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-virtual-desktop/landing-zone-citrix/citrix-network-topology-connectivity.md

 ##### Segment by tenant, business unit, or security zone

 If you run a multitenant deployment, such as a [Citrix Service Provider architecture](https://docs.citrix.com/en-us/tech-zone/design/reference-architectures/csp-cvads.html), we recommend that you isolate tenants between networks or subnets.
-If your existing security standards need specific isolation requirements at a network level, consider isolating separate business units or security zones within your organization.
+If your existing security standards need specific isolation requirements at the network level, consider isolating separate business units or security zones within your organization.

 If you segment business units beyond workload-specific networks, the complexity of the overall environment increases.
 Determine whether this method is worth the increased complexity.
-Use this method as an exception rather than the rule, and apply this method with the right justification and projected scale.
-For example, you could create a network for 1,000 contractors that support finance to accommodate security needs beyond the standard single-session VDI network.
+Use this method as an exception rather than the rule, and apply it with the right justification and projected scale.
+For example, you might create a network for 1,000 contractors that support finance to accommodate security needs beyond the standard single-session VDI network.

 You can use [application security groups](/azure/virtual-network/application-security-groups) to allow only specific VMs to access business unit application back ends on a shared virtual network.
-For example, you could limit customer relations management (CRM) back-end access to the CRM machine catalog VMs that the marketing team uses in the multisession VDA network.
+For example, you might limit customer relations management (CRM) back-end access to the CRM machine catalog VMs that the marketing team uses in the multisession VDA network.

 ## Multiregion deployment

 When you deploy your workload in multiple regions, deploy hubs, shared resource spokes, and VDA spokes in each region.
 Carefully select a subscription model and networking model.
-To choose your models, understand the growth of your Azure footprint inside and outside the Citrix deployment.
+Determine your models based on the growth of your Azure footprint inside and outside the Citrix deployment.

-You might have a small Citrix deployment, but you might also have a large amount of other resources that read and write heavily against the Azure API, which can have a negative effect on the Citrix environment.
-Alternatively, you could have several Citrix resources that consume an excessive number of available API calls, which reduces availability for other resources within the subscription.
+You might have a small Citrix deployment and a large amount of other resources that read and write heavily against the Azure API, which can have a negative effect on the Citrix environment.
+Alternatively, you might have several Citrix resources that consume an excessive number of available API calls, which reduces availability for other resources within the subscription.

 For large-scale deployments, isolate workloads so that you can effectively scale out deployments and prevent a negative effect on the customer's Citrix environment.
-The following architectural diagram shows a single region in a multiregion Azure and Citrix Cloud environment.
+The following architectural diagram shows a single region that's in a multiregion Azure and Citrix Cloud environment.

 ### Architecture